“Never say anything about yourself you do not want to come true.” – Brian Tracy

 I also believed I was worthless and pathetic as a teenager.
 Naysayers and bullies taught me to believe that.

 They sold me their bullshit and I eventually bought it.
 And so, my self worth suffered.
+Though it was deeper than that.

 I did things I kinda regret now, all because I chose to believe in the criticism I was being sold.